-Researching on the interwebs on the topic of setting up a custom router (non-maxis issued) with the Maxis fibre service yields several guides that are outdated, inaccurate, ambiguous, in long forum threads (yes..that forum with the kopitiam) and/or lacking on all the key details.
+Researching on the interwebs on the topic of setting up a custom router (non-maxis issued) with the Maxis fibre service yields several guides that are outdated, inaccurate, or ambiguous and has long forum threads (ಠ_ಠ yes..that forum with the kopitiam) lacking on all the key details.

-A capable router with IEEE 802.1Q / VLAN tagging hardware and software support is required.
+A capable router / managed switch with IEEE 802.1Q / VLAN tagging hardware and software support is required.

 Most consumer routers that is adverstised as ‘unifi/maxis/time fiber compatible’ is already doing VLAN tagging, as most/if not all of the Malaysian fiber ISPs are using vlans for their networks.

-A commercial/business class managed switch ; or the use of opensource firmware (eg. openWRT, ddWRT, tomato,* etc) for capable consumer routers is recommended to properly configure vlan tagging.
+As such, commercial/business class ‘managed switches/routers’ (eg. mikrotik, ubiquiti); or the use of opensource firmware (eg. openWRT, ddWRT, tomato,* etc) for capable consumer routers that provides the full flexibility in the configuring advanced networking features are HIGHLY recommended to properly configure vlan trunking/tagging/bridging.

 The key essentials: